saikiran-18/E-commerce-User-Behavior-Segmentation/README.md

 2. Methodology:
 The project employs a structured three-phase approach:

-i.Data Preparation: This phase involves the preprocessing and cleaning of raw transactional data.
+i.
+Data Preparation: This phase involves the preprocessing and cleaning of raw transactional data.
 A central component is RFM (Recency, Frequency, Monetary) analysis, which transforms the raw data into three key customer features:

 *Recency: The duration in days since a customer's last purchase.